 - I. The seat height and seat angle.

-- A change in your body position, posture or weight distribution.
+- 2. A change in your body position, posture or weight distribution.

 - 3. Using this chair on a ramp or slope.

-- 4. The use of a back pack or other options, and the amount of added weight.
+- The use of a back pack or other options, and the amount of added weight.

-- 5. Center or rear Drive wheel positioning.
+- 5. Drive wheel positioning.